GracyMa/Group-12-project/src/test/Explanation.md

 # Summary

 These tests collectively ensure that the `OrderService` class handles both successful and failure scenarios robustly and interacts correctly with its dependencies.
 By testing various scenarios such as sufficient stock, out-of-stock, and retrieving an order, the functionality of the service is validated comprehensively.

+---

+# OnlineShoppingCommodityDaoTest Explanation
+The OnlineShoppingCommodityDaoTest class is designed to validate the functionality of the OnlineShoppingCommodityDaoMySqlImpl class, ensuring that its methods for interacting with the database behave as expected
+The tests cover key operations such as inserting commodities, retrieving commodity lists, filtering commodities by user ID, and retrieving detailed information about a commodity.
+JUnit 5 is used for assertions and lifecycle management, and Spring Boot Test is used for setting up the application context.

+---

+## 1. `insertCommodity`
+This test verifies that a new commodity can be inserted into the database successfully.

+- **Setup**:Creates a commodity object with the mock info attributes:
+  Name: "TestCommodity"
+  Description: "desc"
+  Available Stock: 111
+  Total Stock: 111
+  Price: 999
+  Locked Stock: 0
+  Creator User ID: 124L
+- **Execution**: Calls dao.insertCommodity(commodity) to persist the commodity.
+- **Expected Return**: The commodity should be inserted into the database successfully.
+Also can be verified by fetching it in subsequent tests

+## 2. ` listCommodities`
+Ensures all commodities can be retrieved from the database.
+- **Setup**: No additional setup.
+Assumes the database contains existing data.
+- **Execution**: Calls dao.listCommodities() to fetch all available commodities.
+- **Expected Return**: Should return a non-empty list of commodities.
+Each entry should match database entries, but this is logged for manual validation.

+## 3. ` listCommoditiesByUserId`
+Checks if commodities can be filtered by the creator's user ID.
+- **Setup**: Use mock info from first test case of creatorUserId = 124L.
+- **Execution**: Calls dao.listCommoditiesByUserId(124L) to fetch commodities created by this user.
+- **Expected Return**: Returns a list of commodities where creatorUserId = 124L.
+The list should not be null or empty if the user has associated commodities.

+## 3. ` getCommodityDetail`
+Verifies that detailed information about a specific commodity can be retrieved.
+- **Setup**:Use mock info from first test case, and assume the commodity is in database with id = 1002
+- **Execution**: Calls dao.getCommodityDetail(1002) to fetch the commodity's details.
+- **Expected Return**:Returns a commodity object with details matching the database entry for id = 1002.
+Logs the result for validation.

+---

+# Summary

+These tests collectively ensure that the OnlineShoppingCommodityDaoMySqlImpl class handles key database operations effectively.
+By testing insertion, retrieval of all commodities, filtering by user ID, and fetching detailed commodity information, the functionality of the DAO is validated comprehensively.

+---